DR Congo: What's next for President Felix Tshisekedi without Joseph Kabila? | DW | 26.01.2021

 This could be the end of an uneasy alliance between President Felix Tshisekedi (left) and Joseph Kabila (right)

-The vote, which was originally scheduled to take place on Tuesday, will likely force the government's collapse and mark the final death blow to the coalition Tshisekedi formed with his predecessor, Joseph Kabila, two years ago.
+The vote, which is expected to take place on Wednesday, will likely force the government's collapse and mark the final death blow to the coalition Tshisekedi formed with his predecessor, Joseph Kabila, two years ago.

-Tshisekedi won the presidency in DR Congo's much-contested December 2018 elections, with the poll fraught with irregularities.
-He went on to forge a coalition with his defeated predecessor, Kabila, whose party the Common Front for Congo (FCC), won a majority in both the National Assembly and the Senate.
+Tshisekedi won the presidency in DR Congo's hotly contested December 2018 elections, a poll fraught with irregularities.
+He went on to forge a coalition with his defeated predecessor, Kabila, whose party, the Common Front for Congo (FCC), won a majority in both the National Assembly and the Senate.

 Last month saw Tshisekedi create the "Sacred Union of the Nation" — a new political grouping whose main aim was to sideline the FCC by forming new parliamentary majorities.
 Tshisekedi managed to persuade several parliamentarians to defect from Kabila's party.